At St Mary’s RC Primary School we strive to support all children to enable them to

 If you have any concerns regarding SEN please contact school and ask to speak to

-Mr Hewson, in the first instance.
+Mrs BATES, in the first instance.

 Salford Learning Support Service have set up an email hotline for parents to use for advice and support with SEND pupils.
 The emails primary purpose is to signpost parents to areas of support to services such as: Educational Psychology, SEN Team, SIASS, Primary Inclusion Team (PIT) amongst others.